Bachelor of Science (Honours) in Behaviour, Cognition and Neuroscience

 Neuroscience is a strong and growing field that strives to understand brain function at the molecular, behavioural and cognitive levels.

-The Behaviour, Cognition and Neuroscience program combines the biological aspects of psychology and biology relating to the brain and behaviour.
+The Behaviour, Cognition and Neuroscience program combines the study of the biological aspects of psychology and biology relating to the brain and behaviour with research-based undergraduate courses.

 Behaviour, Cognition and Neuroscience is an interdisciplinary program designed for students interested in carrying out research in biology and psychology as part of their undergraduate academic training.